cjacker/opensource-toolchain-ch32v/README.md

 # How to update firmware of WCH-Link/E

-**NOTE:** If you have windows system, you can update WCH-Link/WCH-LinkE firmware online by [WCH-LinkUtility](https://www.wch.cn/downloads/WCH-LinkUtility_ZIP.html).
-Currently, wlink didn't support update firmware online.
+**NOTE:** If you have windows system, you can update WCH-Link/WCH-LinkE firmware online using IAP method by [WCH-LinkUtility](https://www.wch.cn/downloads/WCH-LinkUtility_ZIP.html).
+For linux, you should use [wlink-iap](https://github.com/cjacker/wlink-iap).

 If you don't use windows, please follow below steps to update the firmware of WCH-Link/LinkE: